 He [Jesus] said to them, “But who do you say I am?”
 And Simon Peter answered and said, “You are the Christ, the Son of the living God.”
 Jesus answered and said to him, “You are blessed, Simon, son of Jonah, for flesh and blood did not reveal it to you, but My Father in Heaven.”

 (3) On the second coming of Christ, the term “apocalypse” is not lost.
 Christians are waiting on “the revealing of the Lord Jesus from Heaven.”
 The Scriptures demonstrate that apocalypse includes the second coming of Jesus Christ (2 Thess 1:7; cf. Luke 17:30; 1 Cor.
 1:7; 1 Peter 1:7, 13; 4:13).
 The commonly referenced Scripture of Jesus’s return is His “revealing” in flaming fire with His angels in 2 Thessalonians 1:7–9.
 Romans 2:5 describes the Judgment Day, “…a day of wrath and revelation of the righteous judgment of God.”
 Romans 1:18 warns, “For the wrath of God is revealed from Heaven against all ungodliness and unrighteousness of men, who suppress the truth in unrighteousness…” This will be the Day that one’s work in building upon the right foundation will be revealed by fire (1 Cor 3:13).
 The word “apocalypse” connects to Jesus’s second coming.
-The name of John’s book is “apocalypse” and this is the reason that “apocalypse” has been associated with the end times.
+The name of John’s book of Revelation is “apocalypse” and this is the reason that “apocalypse” has been associated with the end times.

 The concept of “apocalypse” is often misunderstood not just by unbelievers but by many Christians.
 There was the apocalypse of the Word of God when the Apostles and prophets revealed God’s Word in the first century.
 There will be an apocalypse of salvation when Christ reveals Himself in His second coming.
 There will certainly be an apocalypse of Jesus Christ on the last day.